coderefinery/presentations/talk.md

 - Meet-ups are great for community building
 - *Only confuse people with one new idea at a time - make examples that illustrate only one new point.* [Joe Armstrong]
 - Room quality very important (two projectors)
-- Local contact for room reservation, **email lists**, catering contact and practical questions is important
+- **Local contact** for room reservation, email lists, catering, and practical questions is important

 ---